 iv.
-Taxation
+UK Taxation

 CABI's status as an International Organisation allows it to retain tax deducted from UK employees' salaries, known as CABITAX, as detailed in Note 1.
 It pays no income tax on surpluses.
-However, CABI is currently subject to normal UK legislation in respect of value added tax and national insurance taxes.
+However, CABI is VAT registered and is subject to normal UK national insurance taxes.